 Your map may illustrate a city, a county, or the entire globe.
 It could display your service area or show off the overall reach of your brand.
 You can use geographic infographics for a variety of purposes, but such content is generally used to inform.
 Inform your audience on aspects of your business (such as reach) or on something more widely related to your field.
 For example, if you’re a solar company, your map can display the percentage of homes in a given area that use solar power.

+Another one of the best types of infographics is a comparison model.
 Your audience is constantly confronted with decisions: should they go with your business or your competitor?
 Which of your services should they choose?
 Comparison infographics set two things side by side and highlight differences or similarities, pros and cons, or do’s and don’ts.
 They ultimately serve as a guide that provides your audience with a substantial enough amount of information that they can make a calculated decision.